-A lot of Arabic articles focus on how to learn to read Arabic better or learn to speak Arabic better, but its few and far between that you’ll find articles to help you with your listening comprehension skills.
+A lot of Arabic articles focus on how to learn to read Arabic better or learn to speak Arabic better.
+However, it’s few and far between that you’ll find articles to help you with your listening comprehension skills.
 This is mostly because, until recently, there haven’t been a whole lot of resources to practice your Arabic listening skills outside of Arabic audios on YouTube or actually living in one of the Arabic speaking countries.
 However, that’s all about to change as the relatively new world of Arabic audiobooks is starting to take Arabic language learning by storm.

 How To Learn Arabic Through Audiobooks

-Now you may be asking, “Where do I find these fancy Arabic talking books you keep talking about to improve my Arabic listening skills?”
-Well, before we present you with a list of places you can find them, here’s a few thing to keep in mind:
+Now you may be asking, “Where do I find these fancy Arabic talking books you keep talking about to improve my Arabic listening skills?”.
+Well, before we present you with a list of places you can find them, here are a few things to keep in mind:

 Immerse Yourself Through Audiobooks

-You often hear that the best way to learn Arabic is by totally immersing yourself into the language and culture by traveling to one of the Arabic speaking countries; however, if we’re realistic about that, traveling to the Middle East isn’t a possibility for most Arabic language learners.
+You often hear that the best way to learn Arabic is by totally immersing yourself into the language and culture.
+You can do that by traveling to one of the Arabic speaking countries.
+However, if we’re realistic about that, traveling to the Middle East isn’t a possibility for most Arabic language learners.
 Nevertheless, you can do the next best thing, by downloading a few Arabic audiobooks to your mobile.
-This way you’ll always have access to some great Arabic listening material and can immerse yourself in the language whether you’re on the bus, doing housework or working out.
+This way you’ll always have access to some great Arabic listening material.
+Moreover, you can immerse yourself in the language whether you’re on the bus, doing housework or working out.

 Don’t Worry So Much About All The Words You Don’t Know

 There will always be words that you don’t know.
-This is true even in your native tongue, so don’t start stressing yourself out trying to learn every new Arabic word you hear.
-Not only will you get burnt out and discouraged with learning Arabic, but studies have also shown that you don’t learn vocabulary from new material anyway, especially if those words are not repeated in your listening resources: instead, listening to audiobooks can help you reinforce the vocabulary you’ve already learned from previous classes or what you’ve studied from the internet when you learn Arabic online.
+This is true even in your native tongue.
+So, don’t start stressing yourself out trying to learn every new Arabic word you hear.
+Not only will you get burnt out and discouraged with learning Arabic.
+Studies have also shown that you don’t learn vocabulary from new material anyway, especially if those words are not repeated in your listening resources.
+Instead, listening to audiobooks can help you reinforce the vocabulary you’ve already learned.
+This can be from previous classes or what you’ve studied from the internet when you learn Arabic online.
 So, you can learn new Arabic words from the present audiobook and reinforce what you’ve learned on your next audiobook

 Nevertheless, even if you’ve just started learning Arabic for beginners and have only just begun to learn basic Arabic words and phrases, you can understand a little, and as your vocabulary grows, you can review to these audiobooks again and understand more each time.
 So enjoy the parts of the stories you do understand.